vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/built-in-roles.md

 | Special operation | Y | Y | Y | Y | Y |
 | Show Jobs | Y | Y | Y | Y | Y |

 **Note:** Pay attention to the special operation here.
 The returned results vary based on the account role.
-For example, each role have the access to the `SHOW SPACE` statement, but the returned results vary based on the account authentication.
-Only the `GOD` user have the authority to run the `SHOW USERS` and the `SHOW SNAPSHOTS` statement.
+For example, each role has the access to the `SHOW SPACE` statement, but the returned results vary based on the account authentication.
+Only the `GOD` user has the authority to run the `SHOW USERS` and the `SHOW SNAPSHOTS` statements.